We are the sole Irish agents for UK seed specialists; Bright Seeds

 Our farm is now managed 100% for game and wildlife.
 Game cover crops such as John’s Delight and wildflower meadows like the ones below attract hundreds of rare and endangered species as well as game birds.

-A few years ago we decided to stop using rodenticides because of the presence of both long-eared owls and barn owls on the farm.
-We sealed up our stores better and use traps outside critical points when necessary and have not had any pest problems since, so our voluntary ban on rodenticide on the farm will remain and the owls will do our pest control while also eating better and so produce more and healthier offspring.
+A few years ago, we decided to stop using rodenticides because of the presence of both long-eared owls and barn owls on the farm.
+We sealed up our stores better and use traps outside critical points when necessary and have not had any pest problems since, so our voluntary ban on rodenticide on the farm will remain.

-Organic: We are looking at organic certification but in the meantime our GLAS Mix does not contain any seed dressings so a derogation for organic use can be got from the department.
+Organic: We are looking at organic certification but in the meantime our ACRES Mix does not contain any seed dressings so a derogation for organic use can be got from the department.
 Call us for further information.

 Delivery routes: While courier door to door delivery is included in our prices we also offer a cheaper and personal delivery on selected routes where I meet customers at various points along my set routes.
 Kerry/Limerick, Clare/Galway, Cavan/Monaghan, Mayo/Sligo and Ballyshannon Donegal, travelled regularly along with the east coast and all of the midlands.
 See updates on route dates here as the season goes on.